owncloud/ocis/ocis/deployment/ocis_hello.md

   `cd ocis/deployment/examples/ocis_hello`

-- Open the `.env` file in a text editor
+- Open the `.env` file in a text editor.

   The file by default looks like this:

   ```bash